mejutoco/dataloglite-rs/README.md

 ### TODO:

-- Parse cousins_full.datalog
-- Implement queries -[x] basic relationship true or false
+- Implement queries

+  - query facts by quering one parameter
+    - `?male('Bob')`

 - create a formatter
   - canonical order for
     - facts